 The Drosophila embryonic protein snail is a zinc finger transcriptional repressor which downregulates the expression of ectodermal genes within the mesoderm.
 The nuclear protein encoded by this gene is structurally similar to the Drosophila snail protein, and is also thought to be critical for mesoderm formation in the developing embryo.
 At least two variants of a similar processed pseudogene have been found on chromosome 2. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SNAI1 Gene

 SNAI1 (Snail Family Zinc Finger 1) is a Protein Coding gene.
-Diseases associated with SNAI1 include dracunculiasis and fasciolopsiasis.
-Among its related pathways are PAK Pathway and ERK Signaling.
+Diseases associated with SNAI1 include gastroesophageal junction adenocarcinoma and cercarial dermatitis.
+Among its related pathways are ERK Signaling and Validated targets of C-MYC transcriptional activation.
 GO annotations related to this gene include sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is SCRT2.

 UniProtKB/Swiss-Prot for SNAI1 Gene